Tomato Pesto Pizza, My Favorite Basil Pesto Recipe, & The Simplest Tomato Salad

 1/2 teaspoon salt

-Mix all ingredients, including almonds, in a food processor until thoroughly combined and the consistency you like.
-Or you can use a giantic mortar and pestle if you're trying to build up your arm muscles.
-Add more salt to taste if necessary.
+Process the almonds and garlic in a food processor until finely chopped.
+Add the basil, pecorino romano, tomatoes, and salt and process until thoroughly combined and the consistency you like.
+Alternatively, you can use a gigantic mortar and pestle if you're trying to build up your arm muscles.

 *Last week I was surprised to discover that my Savory Tomato Pesto Pie post, which I had completely forgotten I'd begun by saying "Sometimes it's good to be alone in the kitchen," was published almost one year to the day before my recent review of Alone In The Kitchen With An Eggplant.
 By the way, have you divulged what you eat when you find yourself alone in the kitchen yet?
 The ever growing list we're compiling is truly fascinating.
 So do tell!

-Oh my, the pizza looks just fantastic.
+1. Oh my, the pizza looks just fantastic.

-Pesto is such a versatile sauce!
+2. Pesto is such a versatile sauce!
 Very useful and tasty.
 Your pizza looks wonderful!

-I like taking the same ingredients and making panini with them -- fresh tomatoes, oozing cheese, bright pesto.
+3. I like taking the same ingredients and making panini with them -- fresh tomatoes, oozing cheese, bright pesto.
 Yum!

-i can't wait to try the pesto with almonds......its a new one to me but you haven't steered me wrong yet! *grins*
+4. i can't wait to try the pesto with almonds......its a new one to me but you haven't steered me wrong yet! *grins*

-Pesto...I have long enjoyed your pesto pie recipe.
+5. Pesto...I have long enjoyed your pesto pie recipe.
 And this summer, as opposed to last, we had a bumper crop of black tomatoes and little green striped ones.
 Mmm.
 My favorite is sublime--fresh basil leaves, small ones that haven't turned to anise-flavored; chopped tomatoes; fresh mozarella (the white soft stuff that comes in little balls).
 Toss.
 Serve with vinegar/oil.

 With pesto proper: take the same ingredients above, substituting pesto for fresh basil.
 Heat in a skillet with 1/2&1/2 for a make-do pesto cream sauce.
 Toast some pine nuts, toss it all together wtih spiral or other small shape pasta.

-i just love focaccia with plenty of pesto and dried tomatoes on top, nothing better! i could live on just that forever.
+6. i just love focaccia with plenty of pesto and dried tomatoes on top, nothing better! i could live on just that forever.

-Very nice!
+7. Very nice!
 The pesto is a great ingredient.
 Prove it with a sun dry tomato under oil and chili pepper and an italian parmigiano reggiano flake on piece of bruschetta.
 Very good!
 Bye

 www.fattoriaitaliana.com/us/

-and she whispers: I've never made my own pesto.
+8. and she whispers: I've never made my own pesto.
 Yet.
 Must try.
 Soon.

-Ah, pesto - gotta have pasta with my pesto.
+9. Ah, pesto - gotta have pasta with my pesto.
 Rotini with pesto, fresh peas, toasted pine nuts and sprinkled with feta cheese.
 Sooo satisfying!
 And EASY!

-We make pizza in the summer all the time - on the grill.
+10. We make pizza in the summer all the time - on the grill.
 I put roma tomatoes (seeded) through a food mill, let them drain, spread them on a partially baked pizza crust (bake lightly oiled pizza crust on grill for 5 minutes then oil top and flip) then top with grated mozzarella (we thought the fresh mozzarella gave off too much whey and made the pizza soggy) and proscuitto.
 Grill for an additional 7-8 minutes.
 MMMMMM.

-Your photo of fresh tomato and pesto pizza is fabulous.
+11. Your photo of fresh tomato and pesto pizza is fabulous.
 There really is nothing like fresh pesto...

-I have fresh basil growing, but not enough for your pesto recipe.
+12. I have fresh basil growing, but not enough for your pesto recipe.
 It looks wonderful, though.
 (Mom, stop drooling on the keyboard!)

-Ohhhh, FG...this is SO scrumptious!
+13. Ohhhh, FG...this is SO scrumptious!
 Maybe I *can* bake bread after all if I start out with biscuits and pizza dough...hmmm...

 Love that pesto recipe, and I'm going to try it.
 I'll splurge on the pine nuts, as I like their flavor too much.
 Bravo for another fine post!

-ok - you asked for tomato recipes, and I keep getting rave reviews over this, even though it is unbelievably simple.
+14. ok - you asked for tomato recipes, and I keep getting rave reviews over this, even though it is unbelievably simple.
 1 part vinegar, 3 parts oil, 2 T sugar, salt, pepper, fresh parsley, finely slivered red onion and tomato wedges.
 Let it sit for a while and make sure the sugar dissolves.
 Enjoy!

-Just wanted to add: hubby made your pizza tonight for dinner with homemade pesto & tomatoes from the garden.
+15. Just wanted to add: hubby made your pizza tonight for dinner with homemade pesto & tomatoes from the garden.
 This is why August is allowed to exist, in my book.

-And I've never made my own because my husband doesn't like "that nasty green stuff" (?!)
+16. And I've never made my own because my husband doesn't like "that nasty green stuff" (?!)
 But he IS going on a business trip this week---mmmmmm......

-Tip for preserving homemade pesto - get a couple of ice cubes trays.
+17. Tip for preserving homemade pesto - get a couple of ice cubes trays.
 Fill the cubes with pesto and freeze.
 Now when you need just a little pesto (like for making a pesto and cream pasta sauce), you just have to grab 1 or 2 cubes.
 I use a recipe that calls for chicken or veggie broth to cut down on the oil, but I think I'll try yours next.
 I have 1 cinnamon basil and 1 lemon basil this year.

-On my blog on June 9 I made pesto how we usually make it (very simple) and on July 11 I made a delicious sandwich using my pesto and your white bread recipe!
+18. On my blog on June 9 I made pesto how we usually make it (very simple) and on July 11 I made a delicious sandwich using my pesto and your white bread recipe!

-Basil and tomatoes are the epitome of summer for me....
+19. Basil and tomatoes are the epitome of summer for me....

 Last year I made pesto to freeze, so we could enjoy it throughout the winter.
 I'm stocked up (I won't tell you how many lbs I put up), which is a good thing considering my source for fresh basil is gone, and I wasn't able to plant any of my own this year.